viamrobotics/docs/docs/components/movement-sensor/_index.md

 # SME: Rand
 ---

-A movement sensor component is a sensor that gives data on where a robot is and how fast it is moving.
+A movement sensor component is a sensor that gives data on where a machine is and how fast it is moving.
 Examples of movement sensors include global positioning systems (GPS), inertial measurement units (IMUs), accelerometers and gyroscopes.

 {{% alert title="Tip" color="tip" %}}